CD47|Proteinase K|EGFR|BCMA|PD-L1|CD276|ACE2|TMPRSS2|Exosome Isolation Kits

 *The content of Table 2 is derived from Wikipedia.

-Upon the Fc region of antibody binding to special Fc receptor, a series of signaling mechanisms are triggered in cell.
-Based on recent researches, the signaling mechanisms of Fc gamma receptor, Fc-alpha receptor and Fc epsilon receptor are more lucid than other Fc receptors.
-In this division, we briefly summarize the mechanism of Fc gamma receptor, Fc-alpha receptor and Fc epsilon receptor respectively.
+Upon the Fc region of antibody binding to a special Fc receptor, a series of signaling mechanisms are triggered in the effector cell.
+Based on recent researches, the signaling mechanisms of the Fc gamma receptor, Fc-alpha receptor, and Fc epsilon receptor are more lucid than other Fc receptors.
+In this division, we briefly summarize the mechanism of the Fc gamma receptor, Fc- alpha receptor, and Fc epsilon receptor respectively.

-Fc gamma receptors generate signals within their cells through an important activation motif, ITAM.
-All of the Fc gamma receptors (FcγR) belong to the immunoglobulin superfamily.
-Fc gamma receptor is essential participant in many immune system effector functions, such as phagocytosis of opsonized, release of inflammatory mediators and antibody-dependent cellular cytotoxicity.
-Here, we primary illustrate the mechanism of Fc gamma R mediated phagocytosis.
+FcγR is an essential participant in many immune system effector functions, such as phagocytosis of opsonized, the release of inflammatory mediators, and antibody- dependent cellular cytotoxicity.
+Here, we primarily illustrate the mechanism of FcγR-mediated phagocytosis.

 Phagocytosis plays a crucial role in host-defense mechanisms by the uptake and destruction of infectious pathogens.
-Specialized cell types take part in this process in higher organisms, including macrophages, neutrophils, and monocytes.
-Upon opsonization with antibodies (IgG), foreign extracellular materials are recognized by Fc gamma receptors.
-Cross-linking of Fc gamma receptors initiates a variety of signals mediated by tyrosine phosphorylation of multiple proteins, which lead through the actin cytoskeleton rearrangements and membrane remodeling to the formation of phagosomes.
+In higher organisms, specialized cell types, including macrophages, neutrophils, and monocytes, take part in this process.
+Upon opsonization with IgG, foreign extracellular materials are recognized by FcγRs.
+Cross-linking of FcγRs initiates a variety of signals mediated by tyrosine phosphorylation of multiple proteins, which lead to the formation of phagosomes through the actin cytoskeleton rearrangements and membrane remodeling.
 Nascent phagosomes undergo a process of maturation that involves fusion with lysosomes.
-The acquisition of lysosomal proteases and release of reactive oxygen species are crucial for digestion of engulfed materials in phagosomes.
+The acquisition of lysosomal proteases and release of reactive oxygen species are crucial for the digestion of engulfed materials in phagosomes.

-As the Figure 6 shows, FcRγ-ITAM are initially phosphorylated by the Src kinase lyn, which leads Recruitment and phosphorylation of Syk and Btk are modulated by cell stimulation with interferon-γ and/or phorbol ester, indicating that activation of these tyrosine kinases through FcαRI may depend on the level of cell priming at inflammatory sites [14].
+As the Figure 6 shows, FcRγ-ITAM is initially phosphorylated by the Src kinase Lyn, which leads to the recruitment and phosphorylation of Syk and Btk are modulated by cell stimulation with interferon-γ and/or phorbol ester, indicating that activation of these tyrosine kinases through FcαRI may depend on the level of cell priming at inflammatory sites [24].

 References